guneysogutt/Java101/README.md

-I shared my basic prohrams written in Java in this repository.
+I shared my basic programs written in Java in this repository.